sfkulyk/fdungeon/readme.txt

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
 It uses telnet protocol to play, and by default runs on 4000 port.
-As game client you can use any telnet client, or try to find special MUD clients like Zmud, tinimud, etc.
+As game client you can use any telnet client, or try to find special MUD clients like JMC, Tortilla, Mudlet, Zmud, tinymud, etc.

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
 based on Diku Mud (see creds.txt for all contributors and codebases)